Billos/Broadcastarr/README.md

  - [ ] Unit tests
  - [ ] Option to reload a stream when proxying has been requested
  - [ ] Working API for TheSportsDB
+ - [ ] Refactor the publishers configuration to store everything in the database